Shopping and supermarkets in France: what do you need to know?

 Opening times for shopping and supermarkets in France

 Shops in France are usually open on Tuesdays to Saturdays from 9am to 7pm, with a break from 12pm to 2 or 3pm for lunch.
 You will soon discover that not many shops are open on Mondays in France.
-Smaller shops can only be open for those five days a week, but the larger supermarkets, hypermarkets, and department stores in the larger towns and cities are usually open throughout lunchtime and on Sunday and Monday mornings.
-These will usually be open from around 8.30am to 8pm.
+Smaller shops can only be open for those five days a week.
+However the larger supermarkets, hypermarkets, and department stores in the larger towns and cities are generally open throughout lunchtime and on Sunday and Monday mornings.
+These will generally be open from around 8.30am to 8pm.

 You will soon discover that not many shops are open on Mondays in France.

-Opening hours on Sundays will generally depend on particular shops and specific areas, but you will usually find the local baker, or boulangerie, is open throughout the morning for everyone to get their daily bread on their way home from church.
-Sunday opening in other shops is more likely to be in the afternoons, after the traditional church service times.
-Shops were not traditionally allowed to open on Sundays, but a law was passed in parliament in 2009, which allowed shops to open in the important tourist areas and the major cities of Paris, Lille and Marseille.
+Opening hours on Sundays will generally depend on particular shops and specific areas, but you will generally find the local baker, or boulangerie, is open throughout the morning for everyone to get their daily bread on their way home from church.
+Sunday opening in other shops, contrarily, is more likely to be in the afternoons, after the traditional church service times.
+Shops were not traditionally allowed to open on Sundays.
+However, a law passed in parliament in 2009 allowed shops to open in the important tourist areas and the major cities of Paris, Lille and Marseille.
 You may also find shops open during the Christmas shopping season, alongside the specialist Christmas markets.

 Traditional French markets

 Much of the local shopping is focused around the French markets – a historical tradition that still stands the test of time in France.
 It is one of the unique pleasures of life in France to stroll around the various markets, eyeing up the fresh produce, or hunting for a bargain at a flea market or brocante stall.
 The joys of a well stocked local market and vintage shopping in the local area have become popular throughout the UK in recent years.
 In France, this form of shopping has always been popular and has been an integral part of the lifestyle for centuries.